Women in the Bible: Views on gender

-Meyers argues for heterarchy over patriarchy as the appropriate term to describe ancient Israelite attitudes toward gender.
+Carol Meyers, feminist biblical scholar, argues for heterarchy over patriarchy as the appropriate term to describe ancient Israelite attitudes toward gender.
 Heterarchy acknowledges that different "power structures can exist simultaneously in any given society, with each structure having its own hierarchical arrangements that may cross-cut each other laterally".
 Meyers says male dominance was real but fragmentary, with women also having spheres of influence of their own.
 Women were responsible for "maintenance activities" including economic, social, political and religious life in both the household and the community.
-The Old Testament lists twenty different professional-type positions that women held in ancient Isarael.
+The Old Testament lists twenty different professional-type positions that women held in ancient Israel.
 Meyers references Tikva Frymer-Kensky as saying that Deuteronomic laws were fair to women except in matters of sexuality.

 Frymer-Kensky says there is evidence of "gender blindness" in the Hebrew Bible.
 Unlike other ancient literature, the Hebrew Bible does not explain or justify cultural subordination by portraying women as deserving of less because of their "naturally evil" natures.
 The Biblical depiction of early Bronze Age culture up through the Axial Age, depicts the "essence" of women, (that is the Bible's metaphysical view of being and nature), of both male and female as "created in the image of God" with neither one inherently inferior in nature.
 Discussions of the nature of women are conspicuously absent from the Hebrew Bible.
 Biblical narratives do not show women as having different goals, desires, or strategies or as using methods that vary from those used by men not in authority.
 Judaic studies scholar David R. Blumenthal explains these strategies made use of "informal power" which was different from that of men with authority.
 There are no personality traits described as being unique to women in the Hebrew Bible.
 Most theologians agree the Hebrew Bible does not depict the slave, the poor, or women, as different metaphysically in the manner other societies of the same eras did.

 Theologians Evelyn Stagg and Frank Stagg say the Ten Commandments of Exodus 20 contain aspects of both male priority and gender balance.
 In the tenth commandment against coveting, a wife is depicted in the examples of things, possessions, belonging to a man that are not to be coveted: house, wife, male or female slave, ox or donkey, or 'anything that belongs to your neighbour.'
 On the other hand, the fifth commandment to honor parents does not make any distinction in the honor to be shown between one parent and another.